 Are there treatments to help thinning hair?

-You may want to speak to your doctor before taking anything new to check that it is safe to do so and work out why you might be deficient in anything in particular.
+You may also want to speak to your doctor before taking anything new, like supplements, to check that it is safe to do so.
+They may also recommend other forms of treatment, like medication.